 Once you’ve found a name that clears these hurdles, go ahead and reserve the name with this Name Reservation Request form on the New Mexico secretary of state website.

-In New Mexico, your LLC needs to have a registered agent, or agent for service of process.
+In New Mexico, your LLC needs to have a registered agent.
 A registered agent is a person or business authorized to accept legal, tax, and financial documents on behalf of your business, and communicate with the state on relevant matters.

 The purpose of a registered agent is to ensure compliance with state laws and make sure official documents are handled in a timely manner.
 Having one person or entity to handle important documents helps to ensure nothing is missed, helping avoid potential potholes.